Fire Sprinkler System Inspection

 The maintenance schedule for fire sprinkler systems is dictated by local code, which combines the regulations in NFPA 25 and the International Building Code.
 Each state and jurisdiction add its own set of regulations to these as well.
 More often than not, your fire sprinkler systems should be inspected on an annual, semiannual, quarterly, or even monthly basis.
 Fire Systems of Michigan is well versed in the local code requirements for your commercial building and can tell you more about your fire sprinkler maintenance schedule.

 If a fire triggered your sprinkler systems, you would need to have each sprinkler head replaced.
 Additionally, you’ll need to have a valve and water flow test performed.
 Water flow, valve, and antifreeze system testing should all occur at five-year intervals — even when no fire event occurs.

 You can’t put a price tag on safety and peace of mind.
-We have over 40 years of experience and will inspect, install, repair, and replace fire pumps, emergency lighting, and backflow hazards to make your environment as safe as possible.
-Call 313-255-0053 or contact Fire Systems of Michigan to learn more.
+We have over 40 years of experience servicing fire pumps, emergency lighting, and backflow hazards to make your environment as safe as possible.

 We service fire protection equipment for businesses throughout Southeast Michigan.